“My life is already ruined, so I should keep calm.”

 Amelie: Amelie nods slowly.
 “Yes.
 That is what I was hoping.”

 GM: Hill nods.
 “We figured.
 You probably don’t have much money of your own, and you definitely don’t want a public defender.
 But here’s the thing.
 For your aunt to hire someone to represent you… that’s a lot trickier if she can’t talk with you.
-Since you’re an adult now, and she’s no longer your legal guardian, she no longer has any automatic right to do that.
+Since you’re an adult, and she’s not your legal guardian, she doesn’t have an automatic right to do that.
 As far as the law is concerned, she’s any other adult.
 Which means that if you don’t talk with her, you’re stuck with the public defender.
 Legally, this assault charge really screwed you over, as it’s not only another charge on top of everything else, but it’s stopping you from getting access to private counsel.”

 Amelie: Despite the mounting bad news, Amelie keeps a straight face, watching the face of the detective and chewing on his words.